 As needed to accommodate such proposed transactions and to provide for future issues, request is made for authority to change the terms of any 50% or more owned Subsidiary's authorized capital stock capitalization or other equity interests by an amount deemed appropriate by Exelon or other intermediate parent company.
 This request for authorization is limited to Exelon's 50% or more owned Subsidiaries and will not affect the aggregate limits or other conditions contained herein.
+Exelon requests that the Commission approve such requests only with respect to changes by its wholly-owned subsidiaries and retain jurisdiction over such request as it relates to 50% or more owned subsidiaries pending completion of the record.
 A Subsidiary would be able to change the par value, or change between par value and no-par stock, without additional Commission approval.
-Any such action by a Utility Subsidiary would be subject to and would only be taken upon the receipt of any necessary approvals by the state commission in the state or states where the Utility Subsidiary is incorporated and doing business./38/
+Any such action by a Utility Subsidiary would be subject to and would only be taken upon the receipt of any necessary approvals by the state commission in the state or states where the Utility Subsidiary is incorporated and doing business./38/ Exelon will be subject to all applicable laws regarding the fiduciary duty of fairness of a majority shareholder to minority shareholders in any such 50% or more owned Subsidiary and will undertake to ensure than any change implemented under this paragraph comports with such legal requirements.